MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-troubleshooting-network.md

 ### Capturing to disk

 Reproducing unexpected networking exceptions may require running an application for a long time to get the issue to reproduce and see the traffic leading up to it, and it may not be possible to maintain all captures in memory.
-Fortunately, Wireshark is able to log captures to disk.
+Fortunately, Wireshark can log captures to disk.
 Persisting to disk ensures that the captures are available for post-processing and prevents the risk of running out of memory while reproducing the issue.

 Wireshark provides an in-depth [guide](https://www.wireshark.org/docs/wsug_html_chunked/ChapterIO.html) on configuring persisting captured traffic to disk.